RobSiano/AzConvertV1toV2Disks/README.md

 4. Review Script Execution in terminal or log file.

-<b>Option 2: Import a CSV file from a Resource Graph Query, export to CSV file, and then submit the Subscriptions and VM's you would like to target specifically.
+#Option 2: Import a CSV file from a Resource Graph Query, export to CSV file, and then submit the Subscriptions and VM's you would like to target specifically.
 Instructions
 1. Open https://portal.azure.com and login.